lanl/RAM-SCB/Scripts/viz/README.md

 #### Notes regarding the configuration file

-Format: Anything before the colon is the property name, sometimes followed by possible values in parantheses.
+Format: Anything before the colon is the property name, sometimes followed by possible values in parentheses.
 Anything after the colon is the property value.
 Property values are case-sensitive

 Streamline source type: A sphere generates lesser streamlines.
 A slice of the magnetic field is a more appropriate choice Plasma pressure display: Choose a species whose plasma pressure will be displayed